 Abandoned places in Lisbon – Time machine

-Places that have been inhabited by people decades ago.
-When I pass a ruin this prevalent feeling of curiosity overcomes me and I can’t stop myself from questioning:
+are places that have been inhabited by people decades ago.
+When we pass a ruin this prevalent feeling of curiosity overcomes us and we can’t stop to question ourselves:

 Who lived behind those broken walls?